-1. Copy the MatrixFirmware-x.x.x.hex file to somewhere easily accessible from the command prompt, for example your home directory at /Users/your user name/

-- 2. Open a terminal: Applications -> Utility -> Terminal - 3.
-Use 'cd' commands to change to the location of the firmware file, for example: cd /Users/your user name/ - 4.
-Type: tftp [ENTER] - 5.
-Once in the tftp application type the following lines and press ENTER at the end of each line, except the last line to prepare the TFTP transfer:
+- 1. Copy the firmware file to somewhere easily accessible from the Terminal application, for example your home directory at /Users/your\user\name/ - 2.
+Open a terminal: Applications -> Utility -> Terminal - 3.
+Use 'cd' commands to change to the location of the firmware file, for example 'cd /Users/your\user\name/' followed by the ENTER key. - 4.
+Execute the tftp command with the IP address of the device (make sure to use the device's configured IP if the update method being used utilizes the devices IP address):